 Free zone or mainland?
 As mobile app businesses are usually seen as “virtual” – i.e. the app can be built and then traded from anywhere in the world – there is no UAE mainland licence on offer for this type of company.
 Therefore, mobile app businesses must always be registered in free zones.

-Choosing a free zone: Setting up in a UAE free zone brings with it many benefits: 0% corporate and personal tax, 100% company ownership, 100% repatriation of capital and profits, and 100% import and export tax exemption, to name just to name a few.
+Choosing a free zone: Setting up in a UAE free zone brings with it many benefits: 0% corporate and personal tax, 100% company ownership, 100% repatriation of capital and profits, and 100% import and export tax exemption, to name just a few.
 However, while all free zones offer these advantages, some are a better fit for mobile app companies than others.
 Due to the nature of the free zone, Dubai Internet City (DIC) is the most suitable.
 However, set up costs here can be quite high.
 For those looking to save on upfront costs, Fujairah Creative City Free Zone is a more affordable option.

 Getting set up: Whether you choose to set up in Fujairah Creative City or DIC, the process is incredibly straightforward.
 However, DIC does require additional paperwork – this includes a detailed business plan and a certificate of incorporation, along with the passport copies and application form that is required by both.
 Fujairah Creative City on the other hand is generally light on paperwork and bureaucracy and does not require any share capital, an annual audit or any formal bookkeeping.